Best Organic Cat Food 2023: Buyer’s Guide & Reviews

 By the way, that protein is supported with TONS of organ meat, including venison heart, lung, liver, and tripe.
 Plus it's grain free!

-- Pros: super easy to read label, may be helpful for kitties with joint problems, chunky loaf style is an appealing texture for most cats
+- Super easy to read label, may be helpful for kitties with joint problems, chunky loaf style is an appealing texture for most cats

-- Cons: recent change in design and ingredients seem to be less robust and appealing compared to older options, several reports of cats throwing up the food
+- Recent change in design and ingredients seem to be less robust and appealing compared to older options, several reports of cats throwing up the food

 5. Organix Organic Canned Cat Food

-- Pros: certified USDA organic, relatively more affordable compared to other options, cooked in an organic-certified kitchen right here in the USA, reasonably priced
+- Cooked in an organic-certified kitchen right here in the USA

-- Cons: texture may not be enjoyable to some kitties, watch for dented cans
+- Texture may not be enjoyable to some kitties

 What is Organic Cat Food?